- Get Involved

 BIBLIOGRAPHY:Kenneth B. Ragsdale, Quicksilver: Terlingua and the Chisos Mining Company (College Station: Texas A&M University Press, 1976).
 Sharon Sheppard, "Terlingua, Texas, U.S.A.," Desert, June 1980.
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Kenneth B. Ragsdale, "TERLINGUA, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hnt13), accessed May 20, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Kenneth B. Ragsdale, "TERLINGUA, TX," accessed May 24, 2019, http://www.tshaonline.org/handbook/online/articles/hnt13.